danieltjw/aifutures/README.md

 Similarly, optimising for 'might makes right' or that only those with power should have a say might lower human autonomy since we may have less power compared to an I-AGI.

+By optimizing for human autonomy, both well-being and happiness will also be gained as a side effect both are important to some degree to autonomy.

 ---

 ### Can I-AGI be developed in a safe way?